mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 <controls:ToggleButton  Text="On" BackgroundColor="Black" UnselectedColor="Gray" SelectedColor="White" SelectionChanged="ToggleButton_SelectionChanged"/>
 ```

-The control iis now ready to be used as a standalone control.
+The control is now ready to be used as a standalone control.
 In the next part you are going to create the ToggleBar control making use of the control you just created.

+## Toggle bar control